Irish Aid

 Irish Aid (Cúnamh Éireann) is the Government of Ireland's official international development aid programme.
 Irish Aid is managed by the Development Co-Operation and Africa Division (DCAD) of the Department of Foreign Affairs (DFA).
-According to the OECD, Ireland’s total ODA (USD 2.5 billion, preliminary data) increased in 2022, mostly due to higher in-donor refugee costs and higher contributions to international organisations.
+According to the OECD, Ireland's total ODA (US$2.5 billion, preliminary data) increased in 2022, mostly due to higher in-donor refugee costs and higher contributions to international organisations.
 ODA represented 0.64% of gross national income (GNI).
 The Irish Aid programme is an integral part of Ireland's foreign policy.

 Priority areas of work

 Ireland works towards achieving the Sustainable Development Goals as set out by the United Nations.
 Accordingly, Irish Aid's priority areas are; Ending Poverty, Hunger, Gender Equality, Environment and Climate Change, Health, HIV/AIDS, Governance and Human Rights, Education, Trade and Economic Growth, Agriculture, Water and Sanitation.

 Irish Aid also responds to humanitarian crisis around the world, including locations not in their area of operations, through humanitarian relief/assistance and supporting non-governmental organizations (NGOs) with multilateral aid.
 The Irish Aid Rapid Response Corps (RRC) is a team of highly skilled and experienced professionals available to deploy at short notice to humanitarian emergencies anywhere in the world, working with the UNHCR, WFP, OCHA and UNICEF to identify and fill specific skills gaps in emergencies.

 Ireland sits on the OECD's 30-member Development Assistance Committee (DAC).